-F. OBJECTIVE ASSESSMENT
+G. OBJECTIVE ASSESSMENT

-To be enrolled in the WIOA OSY program, the customer must receive an objective assessment.
+To be enrolled in the WIOA Title I-B OSY program, the customer must receive an objective assessment.
 The objective assessment is a crucial tool used to gather information about the participant's basic skills, occupational skills, prior work experience, employability, interests, aptitudes, supportive service needs, developmental needs, and strengths.
 The Subrecipient shall use this information to identify the appropriate combination of services the participant needs to work towards a career pathway to develop an Individual Service Strategy (ISS).
 The objective assessment shall be an ongoing process to enable the Subrecipient to evaluate how effective services are in meeting needs and ensuring flexibility in adapting service delivery strategies to youth's needs and employment goals.

-G. INDIVIDUAL SERVICE STRATEGY (ISS) PLAN
+H. INDIVIDUAL SERVICE STRATEGY (ISS) PLAN

 The ISS begins with an interactive discussion between the participant and Subrecipient, resulting in a mutually developed plan.
 The Subrecipient shall develop an ISS for each eligible participant based on the results of an objective assessment.
-The ISS must be directly linked to one (1) or more of the performance indicators mentioned on page 13 and identify career pathways that include:
+The ISS must be directly linked to one (1) or more of the WIOA OSY Performance Measures mentioned on page 14 of this document and identify career pathways that include:

-- Education and employment goals (including, in appropriate circumstances, nontraditional employment): - Appropriate achievement objectives; and - Appropriate services for the participant considering the results of the objective Assessment.
+- Education and employment goals (including, in appropriate circumstances, nontraditional employment): - · Appropriate achievement objectives; and - Appropriate services for the participant considering the results of the objective Assessment.

 Subrecipient shall develop the ISS with the participant, and case notes shall document the ongoing services provided, participant's progress, activities completed, benchmark reached, and any other accomplishments.
-The Subrecipient shall follow local Benton-Franklin Workforce Development Council (BFWDC) WIOA Individual Service Strategy Plan Policy #2015-19.
+The Subrecipient shall follow the local Benton-Franklin Workforce Development Council (BFWDC) WIOA Individual Service Strategy Plan Policy #2015-19.

-H. 14 PROGRAM ELEMENTS
+I. 14 PROGRAM ELEMENTS

-Along with intake, eligibility, objective assessment, and development of ISS, the Subrecipient shall make each of the following program elements available to eligible participants:
+The WIOA Title I-B OSY Program can help to reduce community violence by providing the following wrap-around services to at-risk participants.
+Along with intake, eligibility, objective assessment, and development of ISS, the Subrecipient shall make each of the following services available to eligible participants:

-- Tutoring Provides study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to the completion of the requirements for a secondary school diploma or its equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or a recognized post-secondary credential.
-Tutoring services focus on: - providing academic support; - helping youth identify areas of academic concern; - assisting with overcoming learning obstacles; and - providing tools and resources to develop learning strategies; - study skills training, and instruction provided one-on-one, in a group setting, through resources and workshops. - Alternative Secondary School Services, or Dropout Recovery Services Assist youth who have struggled in traditional secondary education utilizing basic education skills training, individualized academic instruction, English as a Second Language training, counseling, and educational plan development.
+- Tutoring Provide study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to the completion of the requirements for a secondary school diploma or its equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or a recognized post-secondary credential.
+Tutoring services shall focus on: - providing academic support; - helping youth identify areas of academic concern; - · assisting with overcoming learning obstacles; and - providing tools and resources to develop learning strategies; and - study skills training, and instruction provided one-on-one, in a group setting, through resources and workshops. - Alternative Secondary School Services, or Dropout Recovery Services Assist youth who have struggled in traditional secondary education by utilizing basic education skills training, individualized academic instruction, English as a Second Language training, counseling, and educational plan development.